 ‘Take your clothes off’: Poets reveal their favourite love poems

-On the eve of St Valentine’s Day, some of Ireland’s finest poets discuss their most-loved love poems.
-One has even made a poem of it
+For St Valentine’s Day, some of Ireland’s finest poets talk about their most-loved love poems

 A detail from The Kiss by Edvard Munch.
 Photograph: Fine Art Images/Heritage Images/Getty Images

 On Being Asked for My Favourite Love Poem